Nom-nom-hub/next-lite-main/README.md

 ### Key Features

+Next-Lite is designed to provide a fast, lightweight, and developer-friendly experience.
+Here are some of the key features:

 - **Blazing Fast Build Times** - Built on esbuild, offering build times up to 100x faster than traditional bundlers
 - **Zero Configuration** - Start coding immediately with sensible defaults
 - **Minimal Bundle Size** - Optimized for production with code splitting and tree shaking